What is Osteopathy?

 Professional manual therapists can differ in their formal and self directed education.
 However generally speaking...

-- physiotherapists will primarily treat the area of complaint and may use machines
+- physiotherapists prescribe exercises and may use machines such as ultrasound

-- chiropractors will primarily manipulate the spine and likely "pop"/"crack"/cavitate the vetebral joints
+- chiropractors will primarily manipulate the spine and are known for "popping"/"cracking" (ie. cavitation) the vertebral joints and may also use machines

 - massage therapists will primarily manipulate muscles and soft tissues

-- osteopaths consider all systems and tissues, and their interconnected effects, working to improve the area of greatest dysfunctional influence on the body
+- osteopaths consider all systems and tissues, and their interconnected effects working to address the area of greatest dysfunctional influence on the body and do not use machines.
+Those trained in Canada do not apply high velocity low amplitude (HVLA) techniques to "crack" vertebrae.

 What to expect

-Your posture and mobility will be assessed.
-To determine the course of treatment and confirm it's effect.
-Wear comfortable clothing that allows for your full range of motion so it does not inhibit this process.
+Your posture and mobility will be assessed to determine the course of treatment and confirm it's effect.

 Response to treatment varies both during the appointment and after.
 It's helpful to discuss your expectations and previous experiences during your initial treatment so your needs are best understood and met.